 We work with your insurance

-Salem Hospital Convenient care accepts Medicare, the Oregon Health Plan and most private insurances.
+Salem Health Convenient care accepts Medicare, the Oregon Health Plan and most private insurances.
 Depending on your benefit plan, you still may need to pay an out-of-pocket co-pay and/or co-insurance before your appointment.
 Please contact your insurance provider if you have questions about your benefits.

 What if I need a lab test or an X-ray?